-I wanted to expound on one of the points I made in that article: Know that some things may always require your guidance.
-(Click to tweet)
+I wanted to expound on one of the points I made in that article: When you’re homeschooling teens, some subjects may always require your guidance.

 I’m sure there are many out there who aren’t guilty of this, but I’m equally sure that I’m not alone in this: I expected near-complete independence from my oldest in areas in which she was not adequately prepared for such expectations.
 This homeschool mom mistake on my part created much more frustration in these areas than there ever should have been.